Sagay, Negros Occidental: Campo Himoga-an

 Campo Himoga-an got its name from the word “campo” which means “Camp” of the Insular Lumber Co.
 (ILCO) personnel, where housing, a canteen, bodega and locomotive water tank were constructed while Himoga-an was taken from the name of the river traversing the place was located.
 Literally, Campo Himoga-an is a camp of laborer residents.
 In 1935, after the camp was completed, a civic- minded citizen named Simeon Templado, convinced all parents in the camp to have a school for their children, and a school building was constructed by way of self-help cooperation.
 Later, they organized the Parent-Teacher Association in which Templado became president.
 With his leadership, the PTA passed a resolution requesting the local government of Sagay to release a donation of four hectares of land for the school site and public plaza.
 The resolution was indorsed by the local government of Sagay to the Bureau of Land which later approved the proposal and survey was then conducted.
 Upon completion of the survey, another PTA resolution was passed requesting for the declaration of Campo Himoga-an as one of the barrios of Sagay.
 After several months, the Municipality of Sagay approved the proposal and declared Campo Himoga-an as a new barrio of Sagay.

 Colonia Divina

+The century-old Inangtan Hanging Bridge over the Himogaan River situated near the boundaries of Brgy.
+Colonia Divina and Brgy.
+Puey.

 In 1957, Retired Reverend Dr. Roberto G. Mahilum, who was called Master and Father and Founder of a Trinitarian Religious Organization, legally known as the ALAPH DIVINE TEMPLE, duly established and organized in accordance with the laws of the Republic of the Philippines, teaching the doctrine of the Holy Trinity, ventured himself together with a group of his adherents and settled in the vicinity of Barangay Campo Santiago which they called Colonia Divina.
 On May 2, 1963, through Municipal Resolution #59 of the Municipal Council of Sagay, petitioned the Provincial Board of Negros Occidental to declare Colonia Divina as a Chartered Barrio.
 Then, on July 19, 1963, Colonia Divina became a Chartered Barrio as per Resolution #614 of the Provincial Board of Negros Occidental.